Debt Financing Agreements for Indian Startups: Key Terms and Negotiation Tips

 Beyond repayments, some clauses directly affect how freely you can run and grow your business.

-Many agreements limit your ability to raise more debt without lender approval.
+Restrictions on additional debt: Many agreements limit your ability to raise more debt without lender approval.
 This can slow future fundraising even when the business is performing well.

-Clauses may restrict changes in shareholding, mergers, or acquisitions.
-These matter if you’re planning future equity rounds or strategic moves.
+Limits on ownership or structural changes: Clauses may restrict changes in shareholding, mergers, or acquisitions.
+These are important if you’re planning future equity rounds or strategic moves.

-Understanding these limits upfront helps you avoid agreements that quietly constrain scale.
+Reviewing these limits upfront helps you avoid agreements that quietly constrain scale.

 What Happens When a Default Is Triggered

-• Payment-related defaults: Missing or delaying repayments beyond the allowed window.
+Payment-related defaults: Missing or delaying repayments beyond the allowed window

-• Covenant breaches: Failing to meet financial or operational conditions, even temporarily.
+Covenant breaches: Failing to meet financial or operational conditions, even temporarily

-Before committing, the goal isn’t to eliminate risk; it’s to ensure the agreement fits how your business operates.
+Before committing, the goal isn’t to eliminate risk, but to ensure the agreement fits how your business operates.
+A structured approach helps you avoid surprises and negotiate better terms.

 Step 1: Map repayments to your cash flow